leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 ### Lowlights

-1. Didn't read as many books as I wanted since my spare time was spent on courses
+1. Didn't read as many books as I wanted, since my spare time was spent on courses \[7\].
 2. Wasn't able to get much dance practice
-3. The planche and handstand pushup are still eluding me, probably because I'm too lazy to train them properly
+3. The planche and handstand pushup are still eluding me; my excuse is that I'm too lazy to train them properly

 ### Goals for next year